Jetpacks: the Internet of Things Spindle bike

 …and make it sexy

-As our core business at Spindle is building smart business communication software, it was a quite logical step to make our bikes talk to us, each other, the road, and the internet.
+As our core business at Spindle is building smart communication software, it was a quite logical step to make our bikes talk to us, each other, the road, and the internet.
 The goal: to build a nifty piece of hardware that turns our bikes into full-blown Internet of Things objects.

 However, building hardware isn’t something we do every day.
 That’s when Herman Kopinga came into the story, a lifehacking coach and ‘maker of things that make you happy’.
 He made the first prototype on our way to an internet-connected platform.

 At the moment, the Jetpacks project is dormant, however you never know when a side-project like this will come back to live!